D

 Policy Positions

-Her primary goal is to serve as the Legislature’s champion for early childhood education and care.
-She has called for the creation of an Early Childhood Trust funded through public-private partnerships, arguing that investment in ages zero to five improves kindergarten readiness, K-12 outcomes, and workforce participation.
-She has also called for state-level heat protections for farmworkers and outdoor workers, citing farmworker deaths from heat illness in Idaho in recent years.
+On early childhood education, Woller’s central goal is to serve as the Legislature’s champion for children ages zero to five.
+She has called for creating an Early Childhood Trust funded through public-private partnerships, arguing that investment in early childhood improves kindergarten readiness, K-12 outcomes, and workforce participation rates.

-On reproductive rights, she has called for restoring access to medically necessary procedures and rebuilding Idaho’s maternal care workforce, noting that Idaho has lost over a third of its OB-GYNs since enacting its abortion laws.
-On housing, she has committed to expanding homeownership access and rental affordability.
-On fiscal policy, she has stated that responsible budgeting means smart investment in communities rather than cuts to Medicaid, and that taxpayer dollars should not fund private education.
+On housing, she has committed to expanding homeownership access and rental affordability through state-level action.
+On fiscal policy, she has stated that responsible budgeting means investing in communities rather than cutting Medicaid, and that taxpayer dollars should not fund private education through vouchers.
 She also supports expanded access to higher education and Career Technical Education pathways.

 Political Alignment